PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

 5. Link any available audits of the project.
 Both procedural and smart contract focused audits.

 The pilot implementation in October will be the first procedural use of the application.
+Smart contract audits will be held after a successful pilot implementation.

 6. Link to any active communities relating to your project.